Build Overview

 Wind Dancer and

-- Endgame uniques: Heatshiver, Saint’s Aqua, and Heris are solid options depending on budget and goals.
+- Endgame uniques : Heatshiver, Saint’s Aqua, and Heris are solid options depending on budget and goals.
 None are mandatory, but they can significantly boost damage or clear speed.

-- While mapping: Hold down
+- While mapping: Keep

 Herald of Ice and